yetka/intro-team-project/README.md

 * Student name will display below form after submission
 * If student's name is clicked from any list, all the information they entered will appear to the right
-* If any of the links top right are clicked, all students who match that criteria will display in the list below the form.
+* If any of the links in the left are clicked, all students who match that criteria will display in the list below the form.
-* If a language link is selected in the top right, then the students confidence in that language will appear next to their name in the list that appears.
+* If a language link is selected in the left toolbar, the students confidence in that language will appear next to their name in the list that appears.

 ## Setup/Installation Requirements